 Most external and internal pipework parts are standard commercially available pipe fittings and not covered here.
 For external pipe fitting, replace like for like, taking care to replace stainless steel with stainless steel.

 Suggestions as to improvement in content and format are welcome and should be addressed to engineering@klingecorp.com.
-Corrections and improvements will be included on dated revisions.
+Corrections and improvements will be included on dated revisions - the latest of which will be available upon request.

 Contents